larseggert/i-d-toolchain/README.md

 * `docker run` executes a given command in a given docker container

+* `--volume $(pwd):/id:delegated` mounts the current directory into the docker container at the `/id` mount point.
+The name of the `/id` mount point **must not** be changed, since it is tied to where various caches are being kept.
+The `:delegated` can be omitted, but provides a minor speed-up.

 * `--pull always` makes sure that the latest published version of the docker image provided in this repository is used.
 This can be omitted, e.g., when running without Internet connectivity, but then `docker pull` should be occasionally run to update the image.

-* `-v $(pwd):/id:delegated` mounts the current directory into the docker container at the `/id` mount point.
-The name of the `/id` mount point **must not** be changed, since it is tied to where various caches are being kept.
-The `:delegated` can be omitted, but provides a minor speed-up.
+* `--env` passes various environment variables to the tools of the Docker container, that makes them create and use caches in the local directory.

+* `--interactive` keeps `stdin` attached for the session

+* `--tty` allocates a pseudo-TTY for the session

 * `--cap-add=SYS_ADMIN` is needed when the draft markdown contains artwork that relies on `mermaid` for processing.
 It can be omitted in other cases, but